 Other MATLAB functions provided an added difficulty as it was not perfectly clear what purpose they served in the algorithm.
 Instead of simply looking at documentation we had to observe the behavior of these functions in order to mimic their functionality.
 An example of this is the imdilate function, which dilates the image.
 In the PF, this function is used to expand the size of the object within the video sequence to accommodate the error added by the algorithm.

-Before moving on to the parallelization of the program, we found it necessary to investigate the degree of auto-vectorization carried out by the compiler.
-Our findings were that, under Optimization level 3 (O3), the Intel C Compiler (ICC) and the GNU C Compiler (GCC) were both making use of SSE and SSE2 instructions.
-ICC was also inserting MMX instructions, while GCC had virtually none of these instructions.
-In addition ICC used SSE and SSE2 instructions with a much greater frequency than GCC.
+Before moving on to the parallelization of the program, we measured the degree of auto-vectorization carried out by the compiler.
+Under Optimization level 3 (O3), the Intel C Compiler (icc) and the GNU C Compiler (gcc) were both making use of SSE and SSE2 instructions. icc was also inserting MMX instructions, while gcc had virtually none of these instructions.
+In addition icc used SSE and SSE2 instructions with a much greater frequency than gcc.
 Upon re-compiling to eliminate the use of these mini-vector instructions, we found that there was a negligible impact on execution time.
 Nevertheless, we use the version of the code incorporating SSE instructions for the remainder of our analyses.

 5. OpenMP Implementation

-The next step after completion of the C implementation was to begin trying to parallelize the program using OpenMP.
+The next step after completion of the C implementation was to parallelize the program using OpenMP.
 First we began profiling the program to find the sections that dominate the execution time.
 For the PF, we determined that 90% of the execution time was taken by the section where the estimations are updated according to the normalized weights.
 Although other sections of the program had data-dependencies, this update section did not, making it a good candidate for parallelization.
 With this section parallelized the OpenMP implementation provided a 2.5x speedup, with a theoretical maximum increase of 3.0x.

 The section responsible for a majority of the remaining execution time was the likelihood calculation.
 While there were no obvious data-dependencies in this section, there was an array that every thread accessed.
 This led to a race condition preventing us from getting speed gains.
 In order to solve this problem we provided each thread with its own copy of the array.

 The last section taking up a significant portion of the execution time was the generation of random numbers.
 The built-in C rand function is not thread-safe because it requires previous calls to rand to ensure that the next call provides a different random number.
 In order to parallelize this section, we had to provide each thread with its own seed value and create a thread-safe random number generator, specifically the Linear Congruential Generator.
+This thread-safe LCG, programmed specifically as a CUDA device function, is separately packaged and will be available online.

 The remaining loops were relatively basic to parallelize, with OpenMP providing all the needed functionality, including a few parallel sum reductions.
 With a majority of the program parallelized we reached a maximum speedup of 3.75x.